BrepLLM: Enabling Large Language Models to Understand Boundary Representations: Experiment

 \subsection{Generative 3D Object Classification}

-To assess BrepLLM's categorical understanding of parametric 3D CAD geometry, we formulate a generative object classification task on the Brep2Text test split using free-form text generation.
+To evaluate BrepLLM's categorical understanding of parametric 3D CAD geometry, we formulate a generative object classification task based on free-form text generation on the Brep2Text test split.

-\textbf{Settings.} Each instance is queried with two prompt styles: instruction (I) \emph{``What is this?''}, and completion (C) \emph{``This is an object of ''}.
-Given the Brep input and a prompt, the model generates a text response.
-Following the captioning evaluation protocol, we employ Qwen-Max as an automatic judge to determine whether the generated response matches the ground-truth category.
-We report classification accuracy (\%) for the instruction (I) and completion (C) settings, as well as their arithmetic mean (\emph{Average}).
+\textbf{Settings.} Each sample is queried using two prompt styles: instructional (I) ``What is this?'', and completion (C) ``This is an object of ''.
+Given the B-rep input and a prompt, the model generates a text response.
+Following the evaluation protocol of the captioning task, we employ Qwen3-30B as an automatic judge to determine whether the generated response matches the ground-truth category.
+We report the classification accuracy (\%) under the instructional (I) and completion (C) settings, as well as their arithmetic mean (\emph{Average}).

-\textbf{Results.} As summarized in Table~\ref{tab:g3dcls_singlecol}, BrepLLM achieves 57.40\% under instruction prompting (I) and 56.70\% under completion prompting (C), yielding an \emph{Average} accuracy of 57.05\%.
-This outperforms the strongest baseline, MiniGPT-3D (54.90\% \emph{Average}), by +1.70, +2.60, and +2.15 percentage points on I, C, and \emph{Average}, respectively.
-Remarkably, BrepLLM maintains highly consistent performance across diverse prompt formats—a gap of only 0.70 percentage points between I and C—demonstrating robustness to prompt variation.
-Despite its compact 2.9B-parameter architecture, BrepLLM surpasses all larger baselines (7B-13B), owing to its direct modeling of Brep structures that encode explicit geometric and topological signals.
-This enables reliable category inference even in open-ended generative settings.
+\textbf{Results.} As shown in Table~\ref{tab:g3dcls_singlecol}, BrepLLM achieves an accuracy of 60.5\% under instructional prompting (I) and 59.5\% under completion prompting (C), resulting in an average accuracy of 60.0\%.
+This result comprehensively outperforms the baselines, exceeding them by margins of +4.5, +3.0, and +3.75 percentage points on the I, C, and \emph{Average} metrics, respectively.
+Notably, BrepLLM exhibits highly consistent performance across different prompt formats---the gap between I and C is only 1.0 percentage point, reflecting its robustness to prompt variations.
+Furthermore, our 8.4B-parameter BrepLLM surpasses all larger 13B-parameter baselines.
+This superiority stems from its direct modeling of B-rep structures, which explicitly encodes geometric and topological information, thereby enabling reliable category inference even in open-ended generative scenarios.